emaz2718/SM_and_MC_course/Lattice/overview.md

 ## Interacting Lattice Gas with Nearest-Neighbor Interactions

-In the context of statistical mechanics, an interacting lattice gas refers to a model where particles on a lattice experience interactions, specifically nearest-neighbor interactions.
+In the context of statistical mechanics, an interacting lattice gas refers to a model where N particles adhered to M sites of a lattice experience interactions, specifically nearest-neighbor interactions.
 The energy associated with these interactions is denoted as $w$.
+The model is once again a one-dimensional lattice gas, so the criteria of equation (ii) can be applied, whereby N≤M. So, denoting the filled sites of the lattice as "1" and the empty sites as "0", for the following exemplary lattice surface adsorption:

+1 1 1 0 0 1 0 1 0 0 1 1 0